sknrao/vsperf-docker/deployment/auto /README.md

 1. run the docker-compose file

-sudo docker-compose build
+docker-compose build

-2. Run the individual services.
+2. Run both the individual services.

 sudo docker-compose run controller

-Now, User can analyze the outputs of docker-compose run and manage the further configurations.
+User can analyze the outputs of docker-compose run and manage the further configurations.
+Everything looks good for you then you can run the testcontrol auto container and perform vsperf test.